skunkteam/types/README.md

 });

 User({ shoeSize: -5 });
-// throws ValidationError: encountered multiple errors in [User]:
+// throws ValidationError: errors in [User]:
 //
 // - missing property <name> [{ first: SmallString, last: string }], got: { shoeSize: -5 }
 //
 // - at <shoeSize>: reverse running-shoes are not supported yet, got: -5

 User({ name: { first: "my name is so incredibly long, you wouldn't believe it" }, shoeSize: -4 });
-// throws ValidationError: encountered multiple errors in [User]:
+// throws ValidationError: errors in [User]:
 //
 // - at <name>: missing property <last> [string], got: { first: "my name is so  .. n't believe it" }
 //